Diagnosis

 Tests

 A test called nailfold capillaroscopy can tell the difference between primary and secondary Raynaud's.
-During the test, the provider uses a microscope or magnifier to look for anything unusual on the skin at the base of a fingernail.
+During the test, the professional uses a microscope or magnifier to look for anything unusual on the skin at the base of a fingernail.
 This might include swelling of the blood vessels.

 • Antinuclear antibodies test, also called an ANA test.
 A positive test result often means that your immune system is mistakenly attacking body tissue.
 This is called an autoimmune reaction.
 Such immune system activity is common in people who have connective tissue diseases or other autoimmune disorders.